YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I understand that.

-Patients should be very careful not to let the no-shave aspect dominate the decision.
+Be very careful not to let the no-shave convenience dominate the decision.

 Avoiding shaving may be socially convenient, but that convenience in the first few weeks should not outweigh scar planning, donor safety, and long-term flexibility.